HiMaN108/GROWHTX_ASSIGNMENT/README.md

 ### 7. Testing with Postman
 Once the server is running, you can test the API endpoints using Postman.
 Here's a quick overview of the available endpoints:

-POST /api/users/register: Register a new user.
+POST /api/users/register: Register a new user.<br>
-POST /api/users/login: Login and get a JWT token.
+POST /api/users/login: Login and get a JWT token.<br>
-POST /api/admins/register: Register a new admin.
+POST /api/admins/register: Register a new admin.<br>
-POST /api/admins/login: Admin login and get a JWT token.
+POST /api/admins/login: Admin login and get a JWT token.<br>
-GET /api/assignments: Fetch assignments for the logged-in admin.
+GET /api/assignments: Fetch assignments for the logged-in admin.<br>
-POST /api/assignments/:id/accept: Accept an assignment.
+POST /api/assignments/:id/accept: Accept an assignment.<br>
-POST /api/assignments/:id/reject: Reject an assignment.
+POST /api/assignments/:id/reject: Reject an assignment.<br>
-POST /api/assignments/upload: Upload a new assignment (for users).
+POST /api/assignments/upload: Upload a new assignment (for users).<br>
-Refer to the attached video for detailed steps on testing the API with Postman.
+Refer to the attached video for detailed steps on testing the API with Postman.<br>